Quick overview

 If the situation does not call for immediate departure, alternatives other than termination may be considered.
 In some cases, the employee is reassigned, even if of his or her own volition, to another position or department.
 Another option available to a serving employee is part-time employment, should the termination be due, for example, only to a partial reorganisation.

 What can you expect when you leave?
-Entitlements and severance pay
+Entitlements, severance pay, redundancy payments and retirement benefits

-The Civil Service Act and the Law on the Service of Members of the Security Forces protect certain employees in certain situations from being subjected to unfair termination.
+The Civil Service Law and the Law on the Service of Members of the Security Forces protect certain employees in certain situations so that they are not subject to unfair termination.
 For example:

 - Sickness – While you are on sick leave, you cannot be served with notice.
 This protection is to prevent instances where an employee’s illness puts their job in jeopardy.